 So for this, I thought you can just make posts and you’ll get traffic….yeah no. You can literally post stuff on your social media but that doesn’t mean anyone is gonna click on the links.
-I have a confession haha, when I started my Instagram for my blog...I was a bit spammy.
+I have a confession haha when I started my Instagram for my blog...I was a bit spammy.
 I was just posting and having very annoying captions with no substance.
 After a while, I deleted some posts and started fresh with a different kind of outline.
-I’m not the best at Instagram but I learnt a lot since having that spammy behavior because obviously, no one was checking out the blog posts.
+I’m not the best at Instagram, but I learned a lot from my spammy behaviour because no one was checking out the blog posts.
 One thing about social media, there are many rules on how to use them.
 For each of them, you have different strategies for them and it can be overwhelming.
 For example, Twitter can be working well for you because of the great blogging community but you can’t get the hang of Pinterest because you can’t get clicks on your pins.
 I feel like I’m at a good place with social media, Twitter has been great for me and I think I’m getting the hang of Pinterest after joining a few group boards.
-I don’t have thousands of followers but I just focused on making a presence on my social media.
+I don’t have thousands of followers but I'm just focused on making a presence on my social media.

 I can write about whatever

 No, no just no. Again, I thought I could just write about anything in any way and people will read it.
 When I started my blog, it was filled with posts about my thoughts and feelings.
-Even though it nice to read back some old posts to see how much I changed, I can understand why no one was reading them haha.
-I don’t know the chance of persons reading a stranger’s feelings or them even caring about them.
-Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but make them in way that it could be retable or helpful for persons...so they can leave with something from my writing.
-Surprisingly, my very honest writing has been doing well with the feedback I get so I’m changing up my style anytime soon but I don’t want to make all about me.
+Even though it was nice to read back some old posts to see how much I changed, I can understand why no one was reading them.
+I don’t know the chance of people reading a stranger’s feelings or them even caring about them.
+Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but making them in a way that could be retable or helpful for persons...so they can leave with something from my writing.
+Surprisingly, my very honest writing has been doing well with the feedback I get so I’m not changing up my style anytime soon but I don’t want to make it all about me.

 Save for later!